Spinel, not to be confused with ruby !

 Many of the "rubies" found on royal crowns are actually spinels.

-One of the most fascinating gems in the world is the "Timur ruby", a 361 carat red spinel cut into a cabochon.
+One of the most fascinating gems in the world is the "Timur ruby", a 361 carat red spinel with a cabochon cut.
 The names of the various owners are engraved on it.
-This stone is currently owned by Queen Elizabeth of England.
+This stone is currently owned by Queen Elizabeth the IInd.